-Birefringent crystal polarizers - extinction ratios of 10-5 to 10-7 are possible but have limited acceptance angle
+Birefringent crystal polarizers - extinction ratios of 10-5 to 10-7 are possible these operate through TIR so have limited acceptance angle

 Dichroic polarizers - cheap, limited power-handling capability extinction ratio ~ 10-2 to 10-5 in visible

 How do you determine the polarizer's transmission axis? look at the glare from a shiny surface... s-polarization "skips", p-polarization "plunges"